ece362-purdue/proton-labs/lab2-interrupts/README.md

 > You must have a **working** implementation to earn **all** points for this step.
 Answer their questions about the code you wrote.
 One of those questions will be how you found the function needed to toggle the pin.
 >
 > Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.

+> [!TIP]
+> You can even measure the current draw of your Proton board when you do this!
+>
+> To do this, unplug the USB cable from your Proton board, configure a power supply to output 5V, connect the positive lead to the 5V pin and the negative lead to the GND pin, and turn on the supply.
+You should be able to see the board start up at around 27 mA.
+Pressing GP21 should cause the current draw to drop to around 6-7 mA, and pressing GP26 should cause the current draw to go back up to around 27 mA.
+This is a great way to see how much power your microcontroller is using when it's in the DORMANT state (assuming you don't have too many other things drawing power!)

 ### Step 3: Configure external interrupts from the keypad